Jay-Z: 2017–present: 4:44, Everything Is Love and Book of HOV exhibit

 In 2021, Jay-Z was inducted into the Rock and Roll Hall of Fame along with fellow rapper LL Cool J. He also appeared on the song "Jail" on Kanye West's 2021 album Donda, which went on to win Grammy Award for Best Rap Song at the 64th Annual Grammy Awards and on the song "Love All" from Drake's 2021 album Certified Lover Boy.
 In 2022, his first feature was a collaboration with fellow rapper Pusha T, "Neck & Wrist" featuring Pharrell Williams from Pusha T's album, It's Almost Dry.
 His feature was succeeded by a four-minute guest appearance on DJ Khaled's album title track, "God Did".
 He also was awarded the Primetime Emmy Award for Outstanding Variety Special (Live), as a producer for the Super Bowl LVI halftime show.

-In 2023, the Brooklyn Library featured the Book of HOV exhibit.
+In 2023, Billboard and Vibe published a list of the 50 greatest rappers of all time, where they claimed Jay-Z is the greatest rapper of all time.
+The list was met with widespread backlash.
+That same year, the Brooklyn Library featured the Book of HOV exhibit.
 The showcase included artifacts commemorating Jay-Z's career.
 The next year, the exhibit was turned into a book, The Book of HOV: A Tribute to Jay-Z. Similar to the exhibit, the physical book recounted Jay-Z's life and career, including images, interviews, and professional insights.

+In 2026, Jay-Z released "Dead Presidents" on streaming services and a limited-edition vinyl, CD and cassette tape version on his website, to celebrate the 30th anniversary of his debut studio album Reasonable Doubt.
+He also added the umlaut to his stage name, which was a callback to the artwork of the album.
+In 2026, The New York Times named Jay-Z one of the "30 Greatest Living American Songwriters."

+In March 2026, Jay-Z announced a three shows at Yankee Stadium scheduled for July 2026 to commemorate the 25th and 30th anniversaries of his albums The Blueprint and Reasonable Doubt.
+In May 2026, Jay-Z headlined the Roots Picnic festival, marking his first headlining set in six years.
+In June 2026, Jay-Z and Roc Nation announced the Jay-Z 30 Tour concert series, with shows scheduled in Paris in September and Los Angeles in October to commemorate the 30th anniversary of his debut album Reasonable Doubt.